-For the rubrics completed, CSES Ph.D. students rated between proficient to mastery in written communication skills.
-While CSES graduate students generally enroll in CSES 5103 Scientific Presentations, the Scientific Writing course has not been taught in several years.
+- For the limited number of rubrics completed, CSES Ph.D. students rate above proficient with an average of 3.3 and median of 3.5 for written communication skills.
+When averaging scores by student, two of the three students scored at least 3.5, indicating better than proficiency for written communication skills and 77% of assessor rubrics completed indicated that students were above proficient level for a Ph.D. degree. - While CSES graduate students generally enroll in CSES 5103 Scientific Presentations, the Scientific Writing course has not been taught in several years.
 There is not as much opportunity to write during the curriculum as there are opportunities to present orally and present research posters.
 Thus, it remains to be determined if these scores are reflective of the entire CSES graduate student body.